JondahlRh/typescript-backend-template/README.md

 Project uses [pnpm](https://pnpm.io/) for dependency management.

-In development the bot will be started with concurrently and native tsc watch mode & node watch mode.
+In development the app will be started with concurrently and native tsc watch mode & node watch mode.

 It's recomended to test the app with [docker](https://docs.docker.com/get-docker/) bevor commiting changes.
 (Example docker compose setup below)